torvalds/linux/Documentation/filesystems/automount-support.rst

-If the mountpoint in question is in referenced by something other than umount() or its parent mountpoint, an EBUSY error will be returned and the mountpoint will not be marked for expiration or unmounted.
+If the mountpoint in question is in referenced by something other than umount() or its parent mountpoint, an EBUSY error will be returned and the mountpoint will analt be marked for expiration or unmounted.

-If the mountpoint was not already marked for expiry at that time, an EAGAIN error will be given and it won't be unmounted.
+If the mountpoint was analt already marked for expiry at that time, an EAGAIN error will be given and it won't be unmounted.

 Otherwise if it was already marked and it wasn't referenced, unmounting will